-Environmental Component Environmental Effects, in combination with n the existing statutory planning/decision-making and consent-granting framework 15 SEO Codes Significant Positive Effect, likely to occur Potential Significant Adverse Effect, if unmitigated Residual Adverse Non-Significant Effects light-bellied Brent geese, oystercatcher and bar-tailed godwit are special conservation interests for the purposes behind the designation of areas on Dublin Bay as Special Protection Areas.
-Population and human health Contribution towards the protection of human health including through Strategy requirements for environmental protection and management.
-Contribution towards the protection of human health as a result of not directing additional tourists towards specific locations in instances where significant problems with critical infrastructure (drinking water, wastewater, waste and transport) have been identified.
+Environmental Component Environmental Effects, in combination with the existing statutory planning/decision-mal king and consent-granting framework 11 SEO Codes - Significant Positive Effect, likely to occur Potential Significant Adverse Effect, if unmitigated Residual Adverse Non-Significant Effects as a result of not directing additional tourists towards specific locations in instances where significant problems with critical infrastructure (drinking water, wastewater, waste and transport) have been identified.
 Contribution towards the protection amenity usage and access.
-Contribution towards the sustainable growth of tourism and associated sustenance and growth of communities within the Region.
-Potential interactions if effects upon environmental vectors such as water are not mitigated.
-Potential interactions if additional tourists are directed towards specific locations in instances where significant problems with critical infrastructure (drinking water, wastewater, waste and transport) have been identified.
-Potential interactions with residual effects on environmental vectors.
-This has been mitigated by provisions that have been integrated into the Strategy, including those relating to sustainable development, environmental protection and environmental management. РНН Soil Contribution towards minimising land-take and loss of extent of soil resource.
+Contribution towards the sustainable growth of tourism and associated sustenance and growth of communities within the Region. tourists are directed towards specific locations in instances where significant problems with critical infrastructure (drinking water, wastewater, waste and transport) have been identified. development, environmental protection and environmental management.
+Soil Contribution towards minimising land-take and loss of extent of soil resource.
 Contribution towards the protection of the environment from contamination.
 Contributes towards protection of designated sites of geological heritage.
 Land-take arising from mobility, accommodation and hospitality and other tourism products.
 Adverse impacts upon the hydrogeological and ecological function of the soil resource.
 Adverse effects on designated geological heritage sites.
 Potential for increase in coastal /river bank erosion.
 Loss of an extent of soil function arising from the replacement of semi-natural land covers with artificial surfaces and from sea level rise/coastal erosion.
 S Water Contribution towards the protection of water resources (including the status of surface and groundwaters), bathing water quality and water-based designations including through integrating requirements for environmental protection and management into the Strategy.
 Contribution towards flood risk management and appropriate drainage.
 Adverse impacts upon the status of water bodies, associated fisheries, and entries to the WFD Register of Protected Areas (ecological and human value), arising from changes in quality, flow and/or morphology.
 Increase in flood risk.
 Increased loadings as a result of development to comply with River Basin Management Plan.
 Flood related risks remain due to uncertainty with regard to extreme weather events - however such risks will be mitigated by: measures that have been integrated into the Strategy; and the statutory planning/consent-granting framework.
-W Air and climatic factors Contribution towards climate adaptation and mitigation through measures relating to: Decarbonise the tourism sector, improving low carbon travel, such as walking and cycling, and the circular economy; and European and national objectives for climate Potential conflict, in combination with plans and programmes from all sectors including transport and land use planning, between increases in visitors (which is likely to result in an increase in greenhouse gas emissions and other An increase in travel related greenhouse gas and other emissions to air, including from aviation.
+W Air and climatic factors Contribution towards climate adaptation and mitigation through measures relating to: Decarbonise the tourism sector, improving low carbon travel, such as walking and cycling, and the circular economy; and European and national objectives for climate adaptation and mitigation, taking into account a wide range of detailed measures, including those relating to resilience.
+Potential conflict, in combination with plans and programmes from all sectors including transport and land use planning, between increases in visitors (which is likely to result in an increase in greenhouse gas emissions and other emissions to air, including from aviation, with associated interactions with climatic factors) and local, national and European objectives to reduce carbon emissions.
+Potential conflicts between transport movements, including car movements, and air quality.
+An increase in travel related greenhouse gas and other emissions to air, including from aviation.
 This has been mitigated by the Climate Action Plan and by provisions that have been integrated into the Strategy.
-Risks remain due to uncertainty with regard A C
+Risks remain due to uncertainty with regard to climate and interactions with issues including flooding and material assets.
+A C Material Assets Contributes towards protection and allows for continued use of public assets and infrastructure.
+Increased number of visitors have the potential to increase traffic levels.
+Residual wastes to be disposed of in line with higher level waste management policies.
+MA